Contact US NOTIFY ME INFORMATION SESSION

 23. My parents are intermarried, but I identify as Jewish, am I still eligible to apply?

 Yes.
 Eligible individuals are those who identify as Jewish and are recognized as such by their local community or by one of the recognized denominations of Judaism.
-Applicants must also have at least one Jewish grandparent, or have completed Jewish conversion through a recognized Jewish denomination.
+Applicants must also have at least one Jewish parent or have completed Jewish conversion through a recognized Jewish denomination.

 24. Do I need to have a COVID vaccine to participate in Excel?